siobhanlgorman/Sourdough-Bakes/README.md

 * find out what is different about the baked goods from this bakery compared to others

-# Structure of the website
+# Design of the website

+The website is designed as four separate pages to enable the user to easily and precisely locate the information they are looking for without scrolling through a lot of information.
+With the navigation links in the header and and back to top arrow featuring on each page users are easily able to navigate their journey through the website.
+The contact page features a form where the users can request to reserve an item for instore collection.
+The ethos of the business is natural, organic healthier food and this is reflected in the green and neutral minimalist colour scheme and design.

 # Wireframes

+The initial wireframes from the design phase can be seen here.
+All design features were implemented.

 [https://github.com/siobhanlgorman/Sourdough-Bakes/tree/master/wireframes]

-# Surface

-## Fonts
+## Fonts and Colour Scheme

-Body Lora, sans serif
-Headings and logo Poppins sans serif
+The fonts chosen were Poppins, sans serif for the Headings and logo and Lora for the body.
+They were chosen for the rounded and cosy feel they inspire in the viewer in this designer's opinion.
+Charcoal #3a3a3a was chosen for the font colour as it is less harsh to the users' eyes than black.
+However it was replaced by black #3a3a3a in the text boxes overlaying the green background for better contraast and visibility.

 ## Colours

-* The colour theme is based around the colour of the business logo which is color: #5b8030; dark green.
-The other green shades on the site and the are chosen to  and to conjure up the ehtos of the business which is natural, organic, healthy food - so green shades I kept the background neutral white to keep contrast high and the charcoal text font colour is less harsh to the users' eyes than black.
+The colour theme is based around the colour of the business logo which is a green color: #5b8030.
+The other green shades on the site and the other green shades used were chosen to tone with this and keep to the overall theme of natural colours.
+The colour scheme is by choice minimalist, bright and neutral in keeping with the overall ethos of the business (natural, clean, organic, healthier food).
+The background is neutral white to keep contrast high enough with the green.

 cursor hover colour green #8bc34a underline to show active page on menu grey #3a3a3a